C5T/sleipnir-public/README.md

 node sleipner-public/src/gen_example_queries.js >queries.txt
 ```

-Run a performance test for the first time (against a true OPA with the right policy):
+Run a performance test for the first time (against the true OPA with the right policy):

 ```
 ./dpt \